chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 * The ``fluid density`` is set to 0.000960 according to the description of the problem.
 As mentioned above, this parameter is a duplication of the density parameter in the physics properties.
 This will be changed soon, and this parameter will be removed.

-* The ``integrate motion`` is set to true because we are interested in the dynamic of the particle as it sediment in the rectangular box.
+* The ``integrate motion`` is set to true because we are interested in the dynamic of the particle as it sediments in the rectangular box.

 * The ``assemble Navier-Stokes inside particles`` is set to false because we are not interested in the flow inside of the particle.